iluwatar/java-design-patterns/delegation/README.md

 ## Intent
-It is a technique where an object expresses certain behavior to the outside but in reality delegates responsibility for implementing that behaviour to an associated object.
+It is a technique where an object expresses certain behavior to the outside but in reality delegates responsibility for implementing that behavior to an associated object.

 ## Class diagram
 ![alt text](./etc/delegation.png "Delegate")

 ## Applicability
-Use the Delegate pattern in order to achieve the following
+Use the Delegate pattern to achieve the following

 * Reduce the coupling of methods to their class
 * Components that behave identically, but realize that this situation can change in the future.